nicktblr/mavlink-dashboard/README.md

 Used for the real-time display and logging of custom MAVLINK packets coming from a drone.
 Intended to be used in conjunction with Mission Planner software.
 Developed as part of a capstone project at the University of Alberta.

+## In Progress

+* Datalogging to csv
+* Versatility in parsing Mavlink packets
+* Fault tolerance/error checking

 ## Installing

 git clone https://github.com/nicktblr/mavlink-dashboard.git